spanner/radiant-forum-extension/README.md

 ## Status

 The release tagged 0.7 is fairly solid and almost complete.
-The current latest version is a candidate at best: it tests clean under 0.8 - and the tests are very comprehensive - but there are still issues with topic-monitoring, file uploads and no doubt other things I don't know about yet.
+The current latest version is a candidate at best: it tests clean under 0.8 - and the tests are very comprehensive - but right now it fails to clear the page cache and there are no doubt other things I don't know about yet.

 ## Still to do